 - I have reliable public or private transportation.

-- I understand that my personal treatment/rehabilitation experience may have been effective for me, but may not be the correct
+- I understand that my personal treatment/rehabilitation experience may have been effective for me, but may not be the correct approach for others.

 - I realize that people can adapt successfully in many different ways; individual differences must be respected.